 All students are encouraged to attend their courses on a regular basis, and abide by the departmental and course-specific attendance requirements (as provided in course syllabi).
-Additionally, students are required to attend registered courses at least once during the first three weeks of each semester.
-Failing to meet this minimum requirement may affect registration in the course(s) for that semester.
-If a student does not meet the minimum attendance requirement, he/she will be informed by the registrar's office regarding his/her attendance status and appropriately advised thereafter by the student academic support services department.
+Additionally, students are required to submit an assignment by the posted date for the course of each semester for attendance purposes. attend registered courses at least once during the first three weeks of each semester.
+Failing to meet this requirement will result in being reported for non-attendance, minimum requirement may affect registration in the course(s) for that semester.
+If a student is reported for non-attendance, does not meet the minimum attendance requirement, he/she will be informed by the registrar's office regarding his/her will forward the student's attendance status to the advisement department to be and appropriately advised, thereafter by the student academic support services department.
+Students who are reported for non-attendance will be liable for payment of the general fees.

 Courses given by the Aviation Training Institute (ATI) and certain flight courses (FLT120 and FLT330) are certified by the Federal Aviation Administration as vital to continued aviation safety through flight education.
 These courses must achieve perfect attendance records, with documented evidence of the make-up of each missed class.
+All students in the BS Aircraft Operations -Pilots License program are required to schedule lesson each week to complete their required Stage Flight Lessons within the semester registered.